-The Kaaba( also : Kaʿba ; DMG al-Kaʿba : cube‘) is a rectangular shaped building in the courtyard of the mosque in Mecca.
-It is regarded as the central sanctuary and the house of God (bayt Allāh).
-According to Islamic account, it was built by Adam according to Sura 22/26.
+The Kaaba( also : Kaʿba ; DMG al-Kaʿba : cube‘) is a block-shaped building in the courtyard of the mosque (Masjid al-haram) in Mecca.
+It is considered the central sanctuary and the house of God (bayt Allāh).
+According to Islamic accounts, it was built according to Sura 22/26 by Adam.
+But Adam lived far away and hardly had anything in mind with a Kaaba - not to mention the size of the Kaaba and Adam's tools at the time.
+Adams history is also an allegory.

 The interstate ruin was supposedly rebuilt by Abraham (Ibrāhīm) with the support of his son Ismael in the order of God as a place of pilgrimage.
-Abraham, however, would have had to travel a thousand kilometers, if he had known it at all.
+But Abraham was a poor man.

 When the worship of idols increased in Mecca, the image of the moongod Hubal was placed in the Kaaba.
 Other tribes also added some 360 Djin gods in the mosque.
 The most popular deity was the female destiny goddess Manāt, who was also regarded as the wife of Hubal.